ryjones/rl-report/labs/pluggable-hcs-repolinter-report.md

 - `core/chaincode/persistence/mock/osfileinfo.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `core/chaincode/platforms/mock/package_writer.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `core/chaincode/platforms/mock/platform.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/committer/txvalidator/mocks/application_capabilities.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/committer/txvalidator/mocks/capability_provider.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/committer/txvalidator/mocks/query_executor.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/committer/txvalidator/mocks/validator.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `core/common/privdata/mock/chaincode_info_provider.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `core/common/privdata/mock/identity_deserializer_factory.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `core/common/privdata/mock/query_executor.go`: The first 7 lines do not contain the pattern(s): Copyright, License.